AFFORDABLE ARTIST PROGRAM

 - Design Artists: Graphic and web design, interior design, aesthetic design, package design and set design

-To maintain the integrity of the community, credit, criminal and rental background checks are conducted on all applicants.
+To maintain the integrity of the community; credit, rental & public record background checks are conducted on all applicants.

 AFFORDABLE ARTIST PROGRAM